 The mandate date in NSW to transition to e-Conveyancing is the 1st of July, 2019.
 From this point, all transfers, mortgages and discharges of mortgages must be lodged electronically.
-To view the mandate dates for other states please click here.

 In a typical scenario, a client will identify a Conveyancer or Solicitor to represent them during a property purchase or sale.
 The Conveyancer will login to the PEXA online portal to create a new campaign.
 The bank’s representative (the buying party), the discharging bank’s representative (the selling party) and the legal representation for both are all invited to the digital workspace.

 The system also synchronises with land registries in each state.
 As a result, all stakeholders are part of one platform and can collaborate more efficiently than traditional methods.

 The core advantage is that the Conveyancing process is now occurring digitally, all documentation and mortgage funds are transferred instantaneously, and settlement can occur digitally, reducing the need for human intervention.

 What this means for Australian that are buying or selling a property

 Hunter Legal & Conveyancing welcome this mandate and believe this will be highly advantageous for all parties involved.
 E-Conveyancing greatly improves Conveyancer’s workflow, resulting in the following benefits for Australians:

 - The Conveyancing process can be much faster.
 At Hunter Legal and Conveyancing, we’ve have had success in moving a matter from exchange to settlement in as little as six days (normally Conveyancing takes approx 4-6 weeks).